opencog/sensory/DesignNotes-C.md

 Because it's complicated.
 This hooking-up of things needs to be abstracted and automated.
 How?

-Part of the problem is that theres a DTD for the filesys commands, but no matching connector-sets describing the pipeline.
+Part of the problem is that there's a DTD for the filesys commands, but no matching connector-sets describing the pipeline.
 So we really
 want:
 * An API for terminal I/O